“I tell’ee! Have nothin’ to do wi’it!”

 And the filly turned about saying again, “Not time to worry yet for we are faster than they.”
 And she flew on for home.

 A little while again and the filly paused.
 “Look again, Culhwch, what d’ye see?”

 Culhwch screwed up his eyes “I see a black horse with a white face” he said “and he comes on madly and madly.”

 “Tis my brother!” said the dun filly.
 “And he is the fastest horse in all the land.
 He will come past us like a flash of light.
 As he passes, try if you can cut off the head of the rider for it is the King of the Oak Windows and only the sword in your hand can cut off his head.”

 And Culhwch did as the dun filly told him, leaning out to full stretch, and so he sliced off the head of the King of the Oak Windows.

-At last they reached the giant herdsman’s home and set aside carefully the Glaive of Light where none could reach it.
-And Culhwch found that the men had come and the oxen been loaned and the fields had been tilled, the wheat and flax grown, the bread baked and the head-dress woven all with the aid of his friends.
+At last, they reached the giant herdsman’s home and carefully set aside the Glaive of Light where none could reach it.
+And Culhwch found that the men had come, and the oxen been loaned, and the fields had been tilled, the wheat and flax grown, the bread baked and the head-dress woven, all with the aid of his friends.

-Mabon led them on the Faerie hunt with the faerie hound after the great boar.
+Mabon led them on the Faerie hunt with the faerie hound after jet-black witch and the great boar.
 And Twrch Trwyth led them a long chase across Ireland and Cornwall until eventually they overcame him.
 They took the razor and the comb and the scissors from Twrch Trwyth and drove him into the sea, since when none has heard of him again, or anyroad not for certain.